 I need a 20% down payment to buy a home.

 Not true!
-There are loan programs available with as little as 3-5% down, and some assistance programs may help with costs.
+There are loan programs available with as little as 3-5% down, as well as assistance programs that may help with costs.

 Renting is always cheaper than buying.